Umakantamaharana/phinstagram/README.md

 ### Step 2
 - cd into phinstagram folder 👇
 ```
-# change directory to phinstagram
 cd phinstagram
 ```
 ### Step 3
 - Run the python file 👇
+- python3 should be there to run
 ```
-# python3 should be there to run
 python3 phinstagram.py
 ```
 ### Step 4